ZichangYe/SneakersAnalytics/Bringing Order to Sneakers.md

 From this we know that "adidas-Yeezy-Boost-350-V2-Butter" is the most frequent sneaker in this dataset, while "Nike-Air-Force-1-Low-Virgil-Abloh-Off-White-AF100" is the least frequent sneaker.

 # Plan
-I am thinking of two sub-projects.
+I am thinking of a ranking problem.
 - To use PageRank Algorithms to rank the importance of each sneaker.
-An updated version of this implementation will include the factors of prices.
+An updated version of this implementation can include the factors of prices.
 Compare this with a simple rank given by frequency.
   - Compare the ranking given by the transition matrix and the rankings of simple frequency
   - Plot the variance and mean of the net profit (sale price - retail price) and see if the *importance* has any relationship with the profit
   - Evaluation of ranking: how well does it predict the profitability?